-Volunteers play a key role in making the History Center one of the finest cultural organizations in the U.S. By donating their time and talents, volunteers assist with nearly every facet of the organization.
+Volunteers play a key role in making the History Center one of the finest cultural organizations in the U.S. By donating time and talents, volunteers assist with many facets of the organization.

 Volunteers with a wide range of skills and expertise are needed at the History Center, Western Pennsylvania Sports Museum, Meadowcroft Rockshelter and Historic Village, and the Fort Pitt Museum.

 Some of the ways to serve include:

 - Concierge: Warmly greet patrons upon arrival at the Museum and throughout the building for special events and public programs.

 - Docent: Become a docent and guide visitors through a thematic exploration of the museum collection and its unique exhibits, engage in storytelling, prompt meaningful conversations, and lead interactive activities with a diverse audience, including students K-12 as well as adults.

 - Ambassador: Develop and deliver a western Pennsylvania history presentation to the community at-large through public speaking outreach.